yeah1tnt/phase-3-project/README.md

     |- Play dictionary game
 ```

 8 - installed ipdb for troubleshooting, restructuring main menu and option.
+Added function to register new user

+9 - Have to reset alembic due to error, redo revision and upgrade head, foreign key for user_id and relationship